yoonmoonsick/dnd2024/README.md

 ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/ClassIcons/2_hotbar_140/TrickShot.png?raw=true)

 > Accuracy means different things to different people.
-For you, true accuracy isn’t necessarily in hitting a target on the first shot, but might include hitting the mark after the bullet bounces around a dozen times.
-Your attacks are just as dangerous if they miss, or even after hitting their mark, as others’ are while they’re still in the air.
+For you, true accuracy isn't necessarily in hitting a target on the first shot, but might include hitting the mark after the bullet bounces around a dozen times.
+Your attacks are just as dangerous if they miss, or even after hitting their mark, as others' are while they're still in the air.

 - Level 3: Creative Trajectory
   - Your ranged weapon attacks are not penalized for High Ground Rules.